This list will let you know what I mean when I use the following terms:

 Hard determinism, as contrasted with soft determinism, is mechanistic in its assumption that an event is completely the product of the preceding state so that the idea that the event was brought about by someone’s will is completely illusory.

 Hypothetical knowledge Calvinism asserts that moral creatures have the (soft compatibilist) freedom of spontaneity, and that God knows naturally or necessarily what every sort of person would do in every possible set of circumstances.
+I speak of this feature of God’s knowledge as derived from his natural or necessary “knowledge of the principles of agent causation.”
 It further asserts that God makes use of this knowledge in determining which of all the possible worlds he will actualize.

 Inclusivism.
 See “accessibilism.”